 Let’s round everything up!

-While I explained the progression in calisthenics from level to level quite linear, let me tell you – it isn’t.
+While I lined out the progression in calisthenics from one level to another quite linear, let me tell you – it isn’t.

 To live through each step is a nice experience.
 You will learn a lot along the way – not just about the skill – but also about how your body functions, about your ability to adapt and solve problems along the way.

-I hope this post about progression and calisthenics could give you some useful information!
+I hope this post could bring the framework of the calisthenics progressions closer to you and give you some useful information!

 My pledge at this place would be: If you wish some content to specific skills let me know.
 Which ones spark your interest?